-The Student Services team at KGMS—Counsellors, a Developmental Specialist, a Speech and Language Pathologist (SLP) and an Occupational Therapist (OT)—is an integral part of the education we provide.
+The Student Services team at KGMS – a team of Counsellors, a Developmental Specialist, a Speech and Language Pathologists (SLP) and an Occupational Therapist (OT) all play an integral part of the education we provide.

 Together, these specialists work with our educators to provide additional services to students, supporting our teachers and tutors in tailoring the education plan of individual students.